Natural, Kid-Friendly Probiotic Foods for Your Child’s Gut

 Learn about the benefits of probiotic foods for kids and where you can easily find them.

+You’ve heard the phrase: Your health is your wealth.
 Well, if your health is your wealth, your gut health is priceless.

 I should know.

-I became very sick and needed nearly a month of treatment with strong antibiotics and anti-parasitics to get rid of the parasite.
+A few years ago, I made a business trip to another country.
+During my stay, I acquired a parasite. (sad face) I became very sick and needed nearly a month of treatment with strong antibiotics and anti-parasitics to get rid of the parasite.
+After that, it took months to heal and rebuild the healthy gut I once had.

 We all have a digestive system.
-It helps our bodies digest the food we eat so we can absorb the nutrients from food.
+It helps our bodies digest the food we eat so we can absorb nutrients from food.

 Within our gastrointestinal tract, or gut, live trillions of bacteria.

-Scientists call this our gut microbiome, which refers to the microsystem or environment contained within our digestive tracts.
+Scientists call this our gut microbiome, which refers to the microsystem or environment within our digestive tracts.

-Of course, when you have trillions of bacteria in your gut, some of them are going to be helpful, healthy bacteria, and some will be harmful bacteria.
+Of course, when you have trillions of bacteria in your gut, some of them are going to be helpful, healthy bacteria, and some will be unhealthy, harmful bacteria.

 Probiotics are “live microorganisms that, when administered in adequate amounts, confer a health benefit on the host,” according to a consensus panel from the Food and Agriculture Organization of the United Nations and World Health Organization (FAO/WHO).

-• Increases the good bacteria in the microbiome of healthy, breastfed infants
+- Increases the good bacteria in the microbiome of healthy, breastfed infants

-• Prevents diarrhea in children taking antibiotics
+- Prevents diarrhea in children taking antibiotics

-• Reduces crying in babies with colic
+- Reduces crying in babies with colic

-• Reduces likelihood and symptoms of eczema
+- Reduces the likelihood and symptoms of eczema

-• Prevents respiratory tract infections in day care and preschool
+- Prevents respiratory tract infections in day care and preschool

-• Reduces symptoms of irritable bowel syndrome, or IBS (studies are from adult subjects, yet medical practitioners are applying these findings to children)
+- Reduces symptoms of irritable bowel syndrome, or IBS (studies are from adult subjects, yet medical practitioners are applying these findings to children)

 Experts warn that long term benefits and effects of probiotics on health are still unknown.